 Josep ‘Pep’ Guardiola Four month ban after testing positive for Nandrolone.
 Six years later in Oct.
-23, 2007, Guardiola was cleared on all charges that brought on this.
+23, 2007, Guardiola was cleared on all charges of his use of a performance enhancing drug while he played in Italy.
+It was during Guardiola’s time playing for Brescia in Serie A in 2001.

 Abel Xavier The former Liverpool and Everton player was banned at a hearing in Nyon after being found guilty of testing positive for the banned anabolic steroid dianabol.
 A charge that he denied.

 Diego Maradona Probably the saddest case.
 One of the greatest soccer players of all time was booted out of the World Cup.
 Maradona was suspended for 15 months in 1991 after a failed doping test for cocaine in Italy, and then again for ephedrine during the 1994 World Cup in USA.
 But it has come out recently that Maradona was using cocaine all the while he played in Italy for Napoli.

 Rio Ferdinand The Manchester United and England defender served a suspension but came back and played at the level he left with no drop off.
 It wasn’t know what he was on because he never actually took the drug test.
 He simply skipped it, claiming he was busy moving.
 He served a stiff penalty though, missing 8 months of the game including Euro 2004.

 Mark Bosnich Former Chelsea goalkeeper Mark Bosnic, who was released by the football club after testing positive for cocaine and banned for 9 months.
 Later stated he had a £5,000 a week cocaine habit.

 Jaap Stam Another Manchester United star busted during his playing days in Italy.
 During his time with Lazio, Stam was found guilty of having the banned steroid nandrolone in his system following a Serie A game, and received a 5-month ban, which was eventually reduced by a month after appeals.